 Satorn central pier

 Through this canal the boats connect the district of Rattanakosin with Siam and Sukhumvit.

-Boarding these boats requires some mobility and are not suitable to move with luggage, except if this is light.
+Boarding these boats requires some mobility and they are not suitable to move with luggage, except if it’s light.

 The most useful piers are shown on the map: Rattanakosin (Phanfa Leelard), Siam (Saphan Hua Chang) and Sukhumvit (Pratunam and Asoke piers).

-The route is divided into two parts named Golden Mountain and Nida, which meet at the Pratunam pier.
-There the passengers have to change boat.
+The route is divided into two parts named Golden Mountain and Nida, which meet at the Pratunam pier, where the passengers have to change boats.

-When paying the ticket you have to say the destination pier and then pay a single ticket regardless of the section in which that dock is, that is, you do not have to take two tickets in case you have to change the boat when going from the Golden Mountain line to the Nida line, or vice versa.
+When paying the ticket you have to tell the destination pier and then pay a single ticket regardless of the section in which that dock is located.

 Fare: 8 – 20 baht